pact-foundation/docs.pact.io/website/docs/pact_broker/administration/deleting_resources.md

 Note that if you delete a pacticipant resource, all related pacticipant versions, pacts, verifications and webhooks get deleted along with it.
 If you delete a pacticipant version resource, the associated pacts and verifications get deleted with it.
 Otherwise, you can just delete an individual pact resource.

+## Deleting a pacticipant

+* Open the API browser.
+* Under the `Links` section, click on the green arrow next to the `pb:pacticipants` relation.
+A list of pacticipants will be shown.
+* Under the `Links` section, click on the yellow `!` button next to the pacticipant you wish to delete.
+A form to submit a request will be shown.
+* Change the `Method:` to `DELETE` and then click `Make Request`.

 ## Deleting multiple pacts

 You can delete all pacts for a given consumer/provider by sending a `DELETE` request to `/pacts/provider/{provider}/consumer/{consumer}/versions`.